snap-one/docs-driverworks-proxyprotocol/source/includes/57_intercom_capabilities/_6-cansetaec.md

 ## can set aec

 This capability specifies whether this device type has conservative auto echo cancellation.
-Its value is a Boolean string. (e.g. “True” or “False”)
+Its value is a Boolean string.
+For example: “True” or “False”

 ### Signature